sitphp/doubles/doc/3_testing_doubles.md

 # Testing doubles
-> {.note.important} Important : For your tests to work, your PhpUnit test case classes must extend the `Doubles\TestCase` class.
+> {.note .important} Important : For your tests to work, your PhpUnit test case classes must extend the `Doubles\TestCase` class.
 Read more on the [getting started page](/doc/getting_started#testing-a-double).

 ## Counting method calls
 To test how many times a double method is being called, use the `count` method.
 There are two ways :